What is a Trust?

-If you've already established a living, family, charitable, or other type of trust, you may want to consider setting up a trust account as well.
-It's a great way to make sure money is set aside for another individual — like a child or grandchild — or give back to your community or another cause that's important to you.
-Plus, establishing a trust account may help prevent funds from being tied up in court after your death.
+It's a great way to make sure money is set aside for another individual – like a child or grandchild – or to give back to your community or another cause that's important to you.
+Plus, establishing a trust account or policy may help prevent funds from being tied up in court after your death.

 Important Trust Account Information

-- A trust account can be registered in the name of a trust (living, family, charitable, or other).
+- A trust account or policy can be registered in the name of a trust (living, family, charitable, or other).

-- Trust accounts are often set up to help meet financial needs for family members or for charitable reasons.
+- Trust accounts or policies are often set up to help meet financial needs for family members or for charitable reasons.

-- If you set aside funds for a child or grandchild in a trust account, that child will be able to access the funds based on the conditions in the trust document (for example, when he or she reaches a certain age).
+- If you set aside funds for a child or grandchild in a trust account or policy, that child will be able to access the funds based on the conditions in the trust document (for example, when he or she reaches a certain age).

 Types of Trusts